-Bots have safeguards and limits that alert you when an automation encounters an error.
+Bots have safeguards and limits that alert you when an automation encounters a warning.

-The “Not enough capital” error occurs when there is not enough capital for a bot to enter a new position.
-The error also happens if you do not have enough net liquid or available capital to fulfill the capital requirements of a new position.
+The “Not enough capital” warning occurs when there is not enough capital for a bot to enter a new position.
+The warning also happens if you do not have enough net liquid or available capital to fulfill the capital requirements of a new position.

 The bot will not enter a new position until another position is closed --manually or through an automation-- and capital becomes available in the portfolio.

 A bot has placed a trade and found there were not sufficient funds available to cover the position.
 Although there may be enough capital allocated to the bot for a trade, some of that capital may already be in use for other opened trades.
 See the "Capital" section of the bot's "Dashboard" for a description of currently available funds.